manticoresoftware/manticoresearch/manual/english/Data_creation_and_modification/Updating_documents/UPDATE.md

 The `UPDATE` command changes [row-wise](../../Creating_a_table/Data_types.md#Row-wise-and-columnar-attribute-storages) attribute values of existing documents in a specified table with new values.
 Note that you can't update the contents of a fulltext field or a columnar attribute.
 If there's such a need, use [REPLACE](../../Data_creation_and_modification/Updating_documents/REPLACE.md).

 Attribute updates are supported for RT, PQ, and plain tables.
 All attribute types can be updated as long as they are stored in the [row-wise storage](../../Creating_a_table/Data_types.md#Row-wise-and-columnar-attribute-storages).
+Exception: `float_vector` attributes that have a KNN index (e.g. `knn_type='hnsw'`) cannot be updated.
+Use [REPLACE](../../Data_creation_and_modification/Updating_documents/REPLACE.md) to change such vectors.
+A float_vector without a KNN index can be updated normally.

 Note that the document ID cannot be updated.